AshridgeTechnologies/elemento/stories/App state refactor 2.md

 - ✅ Upgrade Zustand
 - ✅ Rework context to new recommendations
 - ✅ Store state by id, not in a hierarchy
-- Store the state objects, not just the properties
+- ✅ Store the state objects, not just the properties
-- State object updates itself and returns new instance
+- ✅ State object updates itself and returns new instance
-- State object calls the app state update itself - especially for async results
+- ✅ State object calls the app state update itself - especially for async results
+- Fix the problem of applying async updates to the latest version
 - Move proxy functionality into the class